Benjamin-Walker/log-neural-cdes/README.md

 ## Requirements

+### Jax Environment

-The code is written in Python 3.10 and uses the following packages:
+The code for S5, LRU, NCDE, NRDE, and Log-NCDE is written in Python 3.10 and uses the following packages:
 - `jax` and `jaxlib` for automatic differentiation.
 - `equinox` for constructing neural networks.
 - `optax` for neural network optimisers.